 This option focuses more on grazing herds, rhino zones, scenic landscapes, and late-day activity, with strong chances of seeing giraffes, buffalo, zebras, and rhinos—and occasional predator movement as evening approaches.

-- Choose Morning safari if you want peak animal activity with the highest odds of active predators and comfortable cool temperatures, go early.
-Many half-day safari reviews emphasize that arriving at gate opening improves sightings and overall experience (cooler, more movement, fewer vehicles).
+- Choose Morning safari if you want peak animal activity with the highest odds of active predators and comfortable cool temperatures, go early before sunrise.
+Arriving at gate opening at 6:00 AM improves sightings and overall experience (cooler, more movement, fewer vehicles).

 - Afternoon drives can be excellent—especially for photography and golden light—if you time them properly.
 Reviews for afternoon mini-safaris commonly highlight friendly guides and strong experiences, but your results depend heavily on weather, traffic, and animal movement.